Daceyville: Names

 Rowland Park is named after John Rowland Dacey, the creator of Daceyville.

 Astrolabe Park, Astrolabe Road and Boussole Road were named after the two ships commanded by La Perouse, the French explorer who arrived at Botany Bay just days after the First Fleet in 1788.
 Many other streets in Daceyville are also named after the First Fleet, such as Cook Avenue, Endeavour Road, Solander Road, and Banks Avenue.

 After World War I, Daceyville was used to provide housing for returning war veterans.
 Some streets in Daceyville were named after Australian and British war figures, such as Haig Park and Haig Avenue being named after Douglas Haig, the British Commander-in-Chief.
 Other examples include Major General Bridges Crescent, named after William Bridges, and Captain Jacka Crescent, named after Albert Jacka.

 Burke Crescent and Wills Crescent were named after the explorers of the Burke and Wills expedition, which had attempted to cross the Australian continent.
 In the 1960s, Burke Crescent, originally named after explorer Robert Burke, was renamed to Colenso Crescent to honour four brothers who fought in World War II, two of which being killed during the war.

 Trams and Light Rail

 The Daceyville tram line opened in 1913 with services from Circular Quay via Waterloo.
 The line branched from the Botany Road line at Gardeners Road, and passed east along Gardeners Road to join the lines at Anzac Pde at what was known as Daceyville Junction.
 It included a large collection of sidings at the former Rosebery Racecourse, now the site of The Lakes Golf Course.
 Some services were extended to Maroubra Beach via the Anzac Parade lines.
 The line closed in 1957.

 In 2020, a new light rail line opened from Circular Quay to Daceyville.
-The terminus is at the north-east of Dacey Gardens park.
+The terminus is at the north-east of Dacey Gardens park known as Juniors Kingsford.